-Where a worker presents with a vaccination record of complete vaccination against MMR and a serology result post-vaccination indicating negative immunity to one or more of the diseases, they must receive one booster MMR vaccine and no further serology is required.
+Where a worker presents with a vaccination record of complete vaccination against MMR and a serology result post-vaccination indicating negative immunity to one or more of the diseases, no further doses are required for the purposes of employment.
+Such workers are considered to have presumptive evidence of immunity.